 In spring and autumn it’s a fabulous and peaceful retreat, with birdsong at your doorstep.
-In summer, it’s a great spot for a family holiday.
-You can easily keep an eye on children as they play in the meadow, or you can borrow bikes or take a boat out on the pond.
+Couples love to get way from it all and simply relax (you can book the eco hot tub, sunk into the veranda).
+In summer, it’s a great spot for a family holiday, and there’s room for four people.
+You can easily keep an eye on children as they play in the meadow, and they can borrow bikes or take a boat out on the pond.

-Unobtrusive on the outside, inside Honeysuckle lodge is light, cosy and warm with upcycled style, such as the piano cover headboard and the cable drum coffee table.
+Unobtrusive on the outside, inside Honeysuckle lodge is light, cosy and warm with plenty of quirky upcycled style, such as the piano cover headboard and the cable drum coffee table.
 Read on for more information, or check availability.

 Eco Lodge Facilities